 No one is talking to me.
 I make my own independent editorial decisions.
 There was a time when there was interference when there was a certain professor but so far so good, the buck stops with me.

 Information, Publicity and Broadcasting Services permanent ministry praised Zimpapers for its pluralism and accommodating different people in its radio programmes.

 Caesar Zvayi is a journalist employed at The Herald which is a flagship of Zimpapers the printing and publishing section.
-He was the editor of The Herald from October 2013 until he was removed from the position in December 2018, becoming the group's editor in...
+He was the editor of The Herald from October 2013 until he was removed from the position in December 2018, becoming the group's editor at...
 Read More About Caesar Zvayi

 Zimbabwe Newspapers (Zimpapers for short) is a Zimbabwe Stock Exchange listed media firm and commercial printer.
 It is the publisher of daily newspapers The Herald, The Chronicle, B-Metro and H-Metro.
 It has two Sunday newspapers, The Sunday Mail and The Sunday News.
 The company also...
 Read More About Zimpapers

 The MDC Alliance is a coalition of seven opposition parties that was launched on the 5th of August, 2017 at the Zimbabwe Grounds in Highfield, with the aim to challenge Zanu-PF in 2018 harmonised elections.
 The party's presidential candidate for the 2018 elections is Nelson...
 Read More About MDC Alliance